-Many universities, TAFES and schools now understand that most of their creative graduates will not walk into paid employment automatically, and that migrating from job to job is a more likely reality.
-Freelancing might also be the goal of many entrepreneurial students, and others might want to start a partnership or launch a non-profit organisation.
+Many universities, colleges and schools now understand that most of their creative graduates will not walk into paid employment automatically, and that migrating from job to job is a more likely reality.
+Freelancing might also be the goal of many entrepreneurial students, and others might want to start a small creative business or launch a non-profit arts organisation.

 We are also qualified to create programs and assessments that conform to nationally recognised units of competency, and other tertiary courses.

 Some of our current and previous experience includes:

 National Institute of Dramatic Arts (NIDA): All Professional Practice lectures for Year 3 Acting, Design, Props and Costume students, and Year 2 stage management, since 2015.

 Australian Film, Television and Radio School (AFTRS): Guest lecturer in creative business practice for Graduate Diploma, Grad Cert and Bachelors students since 2006.